swat-ds/language-and-identity/_posts/articles/2017-05-09-language-bank.md

 ---
 modified: '2017-05-03 13:22 -0400'
+layout: article
 author: group5
-layout: article
 published: true
-title: Language Bank
+title: Key Terms
 ---

-The following is a bank of terms exploring language and identity in African Diasporic experience.
+What concepts surface in our discussions of the Spanish-speaking African Diaspora?
+The following is a bank of terms related to the study of language and identity in African Diasporic experience.

 - ***Arturo A. Schomburg Symposium***: Premiering in 1996, an annual conference  hosted at Taller Puertorriqueño is devoted to the discussion of <span class="soundcite" data-url="{{ site.audio }}Evelynne_the_erasure_issue_at_stake.mp3" data-start="00000" data-end="12000" data-plays="1"> African presence in Latinx cultural histories.</span>
 - ***Blanqueamiento & mejoramiento***: Translated directly as “whitening” and “improvement”, in a social and political Latin American context these terms mean whitening phenotypes through racial intermarriage and consequently achieving higher social status within the family lineage.